top of page

 6. Roll each piece into a strand 12-15" long.
 If the dough starts to shrink back as you roll, cover it and let it rest for about 10 minutes (that short rest will give the gluten a chance to relax and become flexible again).
 Then, resume rolling.

 7. Shape/braid the loaf.
-Then, pick it up and place it on a parchment-lined baking pan or in a greased loaf pan.
+Then, remove to a parchment-lined baking pan or place in a greased loaf pan.

 8. Cover the loaf loosely with plastic wrap or a towel, and let it rise at room temperature for about an hour.
 Toward the end of the rising time, preheat the oven to 375°F.